-Any data, cell format, formula or fill associated with the selected cells is added, but comments aren’t.
-Auto filling overwrites the existing data with the content you’re adding.
+Any data, cell format, formula, or fill associated with the selected cells is added, but comments aren’t.
+Autofilling overwrites existing data with the content you’re adding.

-Auto fill cells with sequential content or patterns from adjacent cells: Type the first two items of the series in the first two body (not header or footer) cells of the row or column you want to fill; for example, type A and B. Select these cells, move the pointer over a border of the selection until a yellow auto fill handle, (a dot) appears, then drag the handle over the cells you want to fill.
+Autofill cells with sequential content or patterns from adjacent cells: Type the first two items of the series in the first two body cells (not header or footer cells) of the row or column you want to fill; for example, type A and B. Select these cells, move the pointer over a border of the selection until a yellow autofill handle (a dot) appears, then drag the handle over the cells you want to fill.

 Add an object to a table cell

-You can paste images, shapes, lines, graphs, equations and text boxes into table cells.
-The pasted object appears in-line with any text in the cell.
+You can paste images, shapes, lines, charts, equations, and text boxes into table cells.
+The pasted object appears inline with any text in the cell.

 Double-click the cell where you want to add the object (it can be a cell that already has text) so that you see the insertion point.

-If the cell already has content, click again where you want to paste the content, then select Edit > Paste.
+If the cell already has content, click again where you want to paste the content, then choose Edit > Paste.

 Note: If you want to paste a text box or shape (including its contents) into a cell, make sure the insertion point is visible in the cell before you paste the object.
 If the cell is selected instead, only text inside the object is pasted.

-When you paste a movie into a cell, only the poster image shows — the movie doesn’t play.
+When you paste a movie in a cell, only the poster image shows—the movie doesn’t play.
 However, the movie properties are retained so that if you copy and paste the movie elsewhere, it will play in its new location.